chinapedia/wikipedia.abstract.en/Page/Berber_languages.md

 Terminology

-Tamazightchelha.ogg (Chelha).]]
+(Chelha).]]
 The term _Berber_ has been used in Europe since at least the 17th century and is still used today.
 It was borrowed from Latin _barbari_.
 The Latin word is also found in the Arabic designation for these populations, البربر (_al-Barbar_); see Names of the Berber people.

 Etymologically, the Berber root _M-Z-Ɣ_ (_Mazigh_) (singular noun: _Amazigh_, feminine: _Tamazight_) means "free man", "noble man", or "defender".
 The feminine _Tamazight_ traditionally referred specifically to the Riffian and Central Atlas Tamazight languages.
 Many Berber linguists prefer to consider the term _Tamazight_ as a pure Berber word to be used only in Berber text while using the European word "Berber/_Berbero_/_Berbère_" in European texts to follow the traditions of European writings about the Berbers.
 European languages distinguish between the words "Berber" and "barbarian", while Arabic has the same word _al-Barbari_ for both meanings.